Ripening: Agents

 Climacteric fruits continue ripening after being picked, a process accelerated by ethylene gas.
 Non-climacteric fruits can ripen only on the plant and thus have a short shelf life if harvested when they are ripe.

 Indicators

 Iodine (I) can be used to determine whether fruits are ripening or rotting by showing whether the starch in the fruit has turned into sugar.
 For example, a drop of iodine on a slightly rotten part (not the skin) of an apple will stay yellow or orange, since starch is no longer present.
 If the iodine is applied and takes 2–3 seconds to turn dark blue or black, then the process of ripening has begun but is not yet complete.
-If the iodine becomes black immediately, then most of the starch is still present at high concentrations in the sample, and hence the fruit hasn't fully started to ripen.
+If the iodine becomes black immediately, then most of the starch is still present at high concentrations in the sample, and hence the fruit has not fully started to ripen.

 Stages

 Climacteric fruits undergo a number of changes during fruit ripening.
 The major changes include fruit softening, sweetening, decreased bitterness, and colour change.
 These changes begin in an inner part of the fruit, the locule, which is the gel-like tissue surrounding the seeds.
 Ripening-related changes initiate in this region once seeds are viable enough for the process to continue, at which point ripening-related changes occur in the next successive tissue of the fruit called the pericarp.
 As this ripening process occurs, working its way from the inside towards outer most tissue of the fruit, the observable changes of softening tissue, and changes in color and carotenoid content occur.
 Specifically, this process activates ethylene production and the expression of ethylene-response genes affiliated with the phenotypic changes seen during ripening.

 Colour change is the result of pigments, which were always present in the fruit, becoming visible when chlorophyll is degraded.
 However, additional pigments are also produced by the fruit as it ripens.

 In fruit, the cell walls are mainly composed of polysaccharides including pectin.
 During ripening, a lot of the pectin is converted from a water-insoluble form to a soluble one by certain degrading enzymes.
 These enzymes include polygalacturonase.
 This means that the fruit will become less firm as the structure of the fruit is degraded.Enzymatic breakdown and hydrolysis of storage polysaccharides occurs during ripening.
 The main storage polysaccharides include starch.
 These are broken down into shorter, water-soluble molecules such as fructose, glucose and sucrose.
 During fruit ripening, gluconeogenesis also increases.

 Acids are broken down in ripening fruits and this contributes to the sweeter rather than sharp tastes associated with unripe fruits.
 In some fruits such as guava, there is a steady decrease in vitamin C as the fruit ripens.
 This is mainly as a result of the general decrease in acid content that occurs when a fruit ripens.